IzuuCode/IzuuCode/README.md

-# 👋 Hi there, I'm IzuuCode!
+# 👋 Hi there, I'm Isuru Jayanada!

 Welcome to my GitHub profile!
 I'm passionate about Java development, exploring the vast possibilities within the ICT field, and connecting with fellow tech enthusiasts.